HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_navigating.md

 }
 ```

 A Manager represents a management processor (or "BMC") that manages chassis and compute resources.
 For HPE Gen10 Servers, the manager is iLO 5.
 Managers contain attributes such as networking state and configuration, management services, security configuration, etc.  To find a manager `GET /redfish/v1/managers` and iterate the "Members" array in the returned JSON.
-Each member has a link to a chassis.
+Each member has a link to a manager.

 Find a manager by iterating the manager collection at `/redfish/v1/managers/`.

-You can then GET the manager, PATCH values, or perform Actions.